-Tests don’t always turn out the way we hoped.
+Tests don’t always turn out the way we hoped but still provide us with the information needed to fail fast and move forward.
 On average, over 60% of in-store tests aren’t clearly successful, even at the most mature testing organizations.
 It’s normal!
 If all tests are significantly positive, that becomes suspect.
-Negative or neutral tests keep us honest and let us know that the process is producing accurate results.
+Negative or neutral tests help us keep us honest and let us know that the process is producing accurate results.

 Testing is not always about driving revenue, it’s also about saving the company from making costly mistakes.
 If you receive negative or neutral results from an in-store test, it’s important to approach the situation with an open mind and use the results as an opportunity to learn and improve.
 Here are some effective ways to respond to undesirable results.

 Ultimately, retailers are trying to find initiatives that are in the best interest of the customer.
 Focusing on the customer instead of the idea can help to depersonalize unsatisfying outcomes.
 Begin by asking, “What was the intention or goal of the test?”
 This question can produce significant insights.
 Some possible responses might include: